The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University

 Our findings suggest that the early-career earnings gains for affirmative action students were driven partly by networking mechanisms.
 UERJ's affirmative action policy increased disadvantaged students' access to higher-paying firms affiliated with its alumni (Table \ref{tab:rd_job}).
-Taken together with the OLS wage premium for alumni firms (0.44 log points), the RD estimate for alumni firm employment (14pp) can explain nearly half of the early-career wage gains for affirmative action students (0.13 log points).
-Our paper differs somewhat from \citet{zimmerman2019} and \citet{michelman2022old}, which find that the benefits of networking at elite universities accrue \emph{only} to students from advantaged backgrounds.
-This difference can be explained by the fact that our data allows us to examine early-career networking in a broader set of firms, but our results are unclear about whether these initial networking benefits are persistent.
+Taken together with the OLS wage premium for alumni firms (0.44 log points), the RD estimate for alumni firm employment (14pp) can explain nearly half of affirmative action students' early-career wage gains (0.13 log points).
+Our paper differs from \citet{zimmerman2019}'s and \citet{michelman2022old}'s findings that the benefits of networking at elite universities accrue \emph{only} to students from advantaged backgrounds.
+This difference may arise because our data includes early-career outcomes in a broader set of firms, and our results are unclear about whether initial networking benefits are persistent.
 Further, our estimate of the early-career return for affirmative action students is substantially smaller than that in \citet{bleemer2022affirmative} (see footnote \ref{fn:magnitudes}), which may be because we find no effects on college degree attainment.